RosettaCommons/documentation/Visualization.md

 ## Code and documentation

+The **VisualizeMembraneMover** is a mover that adds virtual residues representing the membrane planes to the pose that can be visualized individually.
+It is less light-weight than the Pymol plugin described above because (1) the pose is extended by a large number of additional residues and (2) the membrane is represented by a grid of residues, instead of 4x2 points defining the dimensions of the membrane.
+It is still useful if you are using a visualization program different from Pymol.

+The **VisualizeEmbeddingMover** is a mover that adds virtual residues for each transmembrane span and also the average of those representing the overall embedding of the pose in the membrane.
+Currently (2/17/15), the virtual residues are not updated after a move, so make sure to only call it at the last step in your protocol.

-## Flags
+## Command line

-`-show_simulation_in_pymol 0` invokes the PymolMover.
+`-show_simulation_in_pymol 0` invokes the PymolMover, updating the protein in Pymol every frame.
 If the protein is a membrane protein, the membrane will be shown automatically.

-## Example

 ## References

-* Alford RF, Koehler Leman J, Weitzner BD, Duran AM, Tilley D, Elazar A, Gray JJ.
+* Alford RF, Koehler Leman J, Weitzner BD, Duran AM, Tilley DC, Elazar A, Gray JJ.
 (2015) An integrated framework enabling computational modeling and design of Membrane Proteins.
 PlosOne - in preparation
+* Baugh EH, Lyskov S, Weitzner BD, Gray JJ (2011) Real-Time PyMOL Visualization for Rosetta and PyRosetta.
+PLoS ONE 6(8): e21931.